master131/iFakeLocation/README.md

 See the [Releases](https://github.com/master131/iFakeLocation/releases) page.

 ## How to use:
-* Click the "Refresh" button and select your iDevice from the list.
+* Connect your iDevice to your PC via USB.
+Click the "Refresh" button and select your iDevice from the list.

 * Enter the desired location (ie. Sydney NSW) in the box and hit "Search" (try to be more specific if you are getting strange results).